krzemienski/awesome-researcher/architecture.md

 - **category_agent.py**: Implements parallel research agents
 - Each agent handles specific categories from the plan
-- Leverages OpenAI's SearchTool and BrowserTool for web research
+- Leverages web search and browser tools for web research
 - Produces candidate resources with descriptions and metadata

 ### 4. Aggregation and Filtering